emiliebarnard/pokemon-in-python/index.md

 ### Pokémon shapes

-*Pokémon Shape* is used for sorting Pokémon in a Pokédex.
+*Pokémon shape* is used for sorting Pokémon in a Pokédex.
 There are 14 shapes:
 - Ball
 - Squiggle
 - Fish